 Behavioral Pain Management (BPM) training: This non-pharmacological intervention helps minimize opioid use and pain-related distress by teaching health professionals how to help older adults manage their own pain.
 Two levels of training include a one-hour training for all levels of clinic staff to help them talk with and refer older adults, and a three-hour interactive workshop for mental health professionals on implementing the evidence-based intervention program.
 If you’d like to bring this training to your clinic, email CATCH-ON@rush.edu or call (312) 942-0417.

 Active Listening for Direct Care Workers: Direct care workers — many of whom are family members — spend more time with older adults in the home than any other care clinician.
 Teaching them the best ways to listen and act on What Matters to the older adults they care for will improve the care they provide along with their communication to families and health care clinicians.
 If you’re interested in bringing this training to your agency, email CATCH-ON@rush.edu or call (312) 942-0417.

 Safe-Home Opioid Management Education (Safe-HOME): This literacy-tested training program provides education about the safe use of opioids and naloxone rescue medication.
 This training is currently available for care coordinators and direct care workers for use with older adults and their caregivers in the home.
-In the future, an online version of the Safe-HOME training will be available on the CATCH-ON website.
 If you’d like to bring Safe-HOME to your organization, email CATCH-ON@rush.edu or call (312) 942-0417.